twitter/communitynotes/documentation/about/faq.md

 Any post can receive a Community Note.
 {% /accordionItem %}

+{% accordionItem title="Does blocking/muting impact the display of Community Notes?" %}
+We want everyone to feel comfortable contributing to Community Notes, so contributors participate under [aliases](../contributing/aliases.md).
+This allows contributors to write and rate notes without sharing their X usernames.
+To keep aliases visibly independent of X usernames, blocking or muting does not impact the visibility of notes written by the account.
+In addition to enhancing privacy, this also allows post authors (and anyone on X) to be able to see the proposed notes on their posts.
+{% /accordionItem %}

 {% accordionItem title="There’s a Community Note on one of my posts.
 What does that mean?" %}
 Post authors with Community Notes on their posts can request additional review or report notes.
 [Learn more](../contributing/additional-review.md).
 {% /accordionItem %}